Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Go-Live Plan Guide with Templates and Checklists for Getting Users Ready for a Change

 As you may know, a project go live checklist is a template used to track go live activities to ensure the project is successfully implemented without major problems.
 This can also be referred to as a readiness matrix or a pre go live checklist.
+It may also be connected to a specific type of project, such as a checklist for a post m&a integration.

 In this article, we’ll review go-live preparation in detail and what go-live readiness means.
-We’ll also include a “how-to” on creating an effective go-live readiness checklist template, and discuss things like a cutover checklist, SAP go-live checklist, and more.
+We’ll also include a “how-to” on creating an effective go-live readiness checklist template, and discuss things like a cutover checklist, SAP go-live checklist, and other checklists used in a change management plan.

 You can also obtain the OCM Solution free project management templates and use them to manage your go-live activities.
+These include many project deliverables in project management.

 If you’ve been looking for a way to reduce dropped balls when a project launches and mitigate post-go-live problems, this article should be a great resource for you.